dave-andersen/primeblink/README.md

 This embassy-based program for the Raspberry Pi Pico W will blink the on-board LED every time the UNIX time is (probably) prime.
 Uses wifi to get the time via a horrible SNTP hack.
 Uses a Miller-Rabin test good up through unix time 2,152,302,898,747, which is expected to be sufficient for most uses.
+Note, however, that the time-keeping uses 32 bit unsigned ints and so will break in 2038.
+It also doesn't parse the NTP epoch number, so it will break first on February 7, 2036.

 Spits some diagnostics to its usb port - notably, which times it thinks are prime.